Performance Tips for Frontend Authors¶

 One of the most common mistakes made by new language frontend projects is to use the existing -O2 or -O3 pass pipelines as is.
 These pass pipelines make a good starting point for an optimizing compiler for any language, but they have been carefully tuned for C and C++, not your target language.
 You will almost certainly need to use a custom pass order to achieve optimal performance.
 A couple specific suggestions:

-If you didn’t find what you were looking for above, consider proposing an piece of metadata which provides the optimization hint you need.
+If you didn’t find what you were looking for above, consider proposing a piece of metadata which provides the optimization hint you need.
 Such extensions are relatively common and are generally well received by the community.
 You will need to ensure that your proposal is sufficiently general so that it benefits others if you wish to contribute it upstream.

-You should also consider describing the problem you’re facing on llvm-dev and asking for advice.
+You should also consider describing the problem you’re facing on Discourse and asking for advice.
 It’s entirely possible someone has encountered your problem before and can give good advice.
 If there are multiple interested parties, that also increases the chances that a metadata extension would be well received by the community as a whole.

 If you run across a case that you feel deserves to be covered here, please send a patch to llvm-commits for review.